Arctos6135/frc-2020-vision/README.md

 ## Building

+### Installing Dependencies

+This project natively uses ROS Kinetic on Ubuntu Xenial, but any distribution should work.
 This project is powered by ROS.
 First install ROS from http://wiki.ros.org/ROS/Installation.
-This project natively uses ROS Kinetic on Ubuntu Xenial, but any distribution should work.

 1. Source the setup file from `/opt/ros/<distro>/setup.bash`.
-2. Run `wstool update -t src` to clone the necessary packages.
+2. Run `wstool update -t src` to clone the necessary packages from source.
+3. Run `rosdep install --from-paths src -i` to install all package dependencies.

+To install the dependencies for the Python tests, run `pip install -r python-tests/requirements.txt`.

+### Building the Project

-3. Run `catkin build` to build the project.
+1. Run `catkin build` to build the project.

 ## Running